xietian1/MyManual/Nexus 6P flash.md

 ## Ref Link:
 Check the [link][link1] for more information about how to modify the rom.
 You'll need to configure the system to use 3 CPUs.

+After you follow the steps, you can get a new boot img file, which can be used later.

 ## fastboot: error: Couldn't parse partition size '0x'